Home Page

 SOCI 438 - Seminar in Crime & Deviance.
 3 Credits.

 Offered every term.
-Prereq., WRIT 101 or equivalent, one intermediate writing course and consent of instructor.
+Prereq., WRIT 101 or equivalent.
+Restricted students with at least junior standing in the Sociology and Criminology majors.
 Advanced studies in criminology theory, research, and practice.
-This course will meet the upper-division writing expectation for sociology majors only.
 Level: Undergraduate-Graduate

 SOCI 439 - Advanced Criminological Theory.
 3 Credits.

 Offered spring.
+Restricted students with at least junior standing in the Sociology and Criminology majors and minors.
 This course surveys the field of criminological theory, which attempts to understand and explain crime.
 It examines a range of major theories, including classic theories and their modern revisions.
 It also focuses on recent research testing and expanding criminological theories.
 Level: Undergraduate-Graduate

 SOCI 440 - Deviant and Criminal Behavior.
 3 Credits.